dsaidgovsg/AG-AWS-Workshop-July-2023/workshop_files/03. AutoML_Using_SageMaker_Pilot/README.md

 ![](./../img/3_low_code_2.png)
 * You can dive into the details of individual models by right clicking on the model and choosing Open in model details.
 ![](./../img/3_low_code_1.png)
-* Once the experiment is completed, Autopilot will automatically deploy the best model as a real-time REST endpoint.
-* The Autopilot generated candidate definitions and exploratory data analysis notebooks can be found in the autopilot folder.
-Note this folder was created at the start of the workshop, when you downloaded the diabetic.zip file

-## Online Inference (Real-time)
-* Code sample showing how to invoke the real-time endpoint for online inference with example payloads are contained in the notebook real-time-inference.ipynb in the autopilot folder downloaded at the start of this workshop.

-## Offline Inference (Batch)
-* Code sample showing how to kick off a SageMaker Batch Transform job for offline batch inference is contained in the batch-inference.ipynb in the autopilot folder downloaded at the start of this workshop.